 There is no cost to the owners for this advertising!

 Tenant selection is probably the most important aspect of Property Management as both the reliability of rental income and the care and well being of the rental property depend entirely upon getting the right tenants.
-Unfortunately the rental marketplace does contain a hard core of unreliable tenants who consistently default on their rent payments and who have no respect for other people’s property.
-Our aim in the selection process is to avoid such unreliable tenants.
 We are very pedantic in this process as we are aware that getting the right tenant is our best ‘time saving’ device, overall.

 We select tenants for our Managed rental properties strictly upon the criterion of merit.
 We conduct a personal interview, check ID’s, check previous rental and workplace references and carry out a credit check.
 We are also a contributor and user of the R.E.I.N.Z National Tenancy Database and TPS (Tenancy practice Services).
 Our policy is to rather have the property vacant for a few weeks than to select a less than ideal tenant.
 Please note that we do not accept instructions from owners that may contravene the Human Rights Act or any other enactment that could compromise the health, safety or well-being of future tenants.

 Showing the Property